AuScope/seed-vault/README.md

 - Quickly download and archive bulk continuous data, saving your progress along the way
 - View and plot event arrivals
 - A CLI scripting tool to automate common jobs
-- Search, export, or import earthquake event catalogs and station metadata
+- Search, export, or import earthquake event catalogs and station metadata and network references in BibTeX
 - Download restricted/embargoed data by storing auth passwords in local config
 - Add and use custom FDSN servers
 - Saves all downloaded data as miniseed in a local SDS database to speed up future retrievals
 - Local sqlite3 database editor
-- Load and save search parameters and configuration
+- Load, save, export, and share search parameters and configuration

 Runs on: